 Your temporary is held on with strong cement.
 Occasionally, it may loosen or come off before it should.
 If this happens, the tooth may move, become sensitive or cause gum inflammation.
 Any of these conditions may prevent timely placement of the final restoration.

 What to do if your temporary crown comes off:

 Call us.
 We would like to re-cement it for you in a timely manner.
 In the meantime, place a small amount of toothpaste in your crown and put it back on your tooth.

 The tissue around your temporary must be kept very clean and healthy:

-Flossing and brushing are the most important things you can do to insure good tissue health.
+Flossing and brushing are the most important things you can do to ensure good tissue health.

 - Some tenderness